 Explain unfamiliar words and concepts:

 RIGHTEOUS FOR THE UNRIGHTEOUS — because Jesus was God, he never sinned, so he was righteous.
-Though he was sinless, he died for us—the unrigteous.
+Though he was sinless, he died for us—the unrighteous.

 PUT TO DEATH IN THE FLESH — Jesus died.
 His body stopped working and he was buried, just like any other human.